Practical information for international students

 Being on exchange or taking a degree abroad can be a challenge.
-To help future students, the International Office at Volda University College has prepared a guide about student permits, accommodation, transportation, financing, insurance etc.
+To help future students, we have prepared this guide about student permits, accommodation, transportation, financing, insurance etc.

 Student visa/residence permit